 • Great for: History, recreational opportunities, schools, families

-The historic village of Amherst has been voted the third best suburb to live in New Hampshire, according to Niche.
+• The historic village of Amherst isn’t just one of the best small towns in New Hampshire, it’s been voted the second-best suburb in the state, according to Niche.
 This area is full of outdoor recreation opportunities and has a lot of history.

 The Village Green of Amherst is a vital part of the community, and it is also home to all kinds of events, such as the Fourth of July celebration that takes place each year.
 The town is home to some great school districts, as well.
 In fact, the local middle and high schools have even been recognized as the best in the state.